widgetbot-io/documentation/docs/guides/move-to-cluster.md

 Alternatively, if you want beta features such as letting guests mention users and use custom emotes, use [the beta version](https://discordapp.com/oauth2/authorize?client_id=356856478495408129&scope=bot&permissions=537218112).
 Note that this may have bugs.

 !!! note
-  There is no difference between clusters 1 to 5.
+    There is no difference between clusters 1 through 5.

 ## How can I use a cluster?

 First, click on the link for a cluster and add the bot to your server.

 !!! note
     The examples on this page use Cluster 1 (cl1), change it to the cluster you added to the server.

 #### Jump to
 * [iframes](#iframes)